Comedy of remarriage

 The comedy of remarriage is a subgenre of American comedy films of the 1930s and 1940s.
 At the time, the Production Code, also known as the Hays Code, banned any explicit references to or attempts to justify adultery and illicit sex.
 The comedy of remarriage with the same spouse enabled filmmakers to evade this provision of the Code.
-The protagonists divorced, flirted with strangers without risking the wrath of censorship, and then got back together.
+The protagonists divorced, flirted, or even had relationships, with strangers without risking the wrath of censorship, and then got back together.